adanjoga/mvmc/README.md

 ```
 A. José-García, J. Handl, W. Gómez-Flores, and M. Garza-Fabre
-An Evolutionary Many-objective Approach to Multiview Clustering Using Feature and Relational Data.
+An Evolutionary Many-objective Approach to Multiview Clustering Using Feature and Relational Data
-Applied Soft Computing.
+Applied Soft Computing
 https://doi.org/10.1016/j.asoc.2021.107425
 **in press**
 ```